 CO2 emissions reduction: the numbers

-Manufacturing a new smartphone generates roughly 70 kg of CO2-equivalent emissions.
-The bulk of that footprint, around 80%, comes from production: mining raw materials, fabricating components, and assembling the final device.
+Manufacturing a new smartphone generates roughly 70 kg of CO2-equivalent emissions, and around 80% of that footprint comes from production: mining raw materials, fabricating components, and assembling the final device.
+Only a small share comes from actually using the phone.

 Refurbishing reduces demand for natural and valuable resources across the production chain.
 When fewer new devices are manufactured, less mining occurs, fewer factories run at full capacity, and fewer components travel long distances by air and sea.